MoritzLaurer/prompt_templates/docs/repo_types_examples.md

 ## 2. Sharing prompts together with model weights
-Some open-weight LLMs have been trained to exhibit specific behaviours with specific prompts.
+Some open-weight LLMs have been trained to exhibit specific behaviours with specific prompt templates.
-The vision language model [InternVL2](https://huggingface.co/collections/OpenGVLab/internvl-20-667d3961ab5eb12c7ed1463e) was trained to predict bounding boxes for manually specified areas with a special prompt; the VLM [Molmo](https://huggingface.co/collections/allenai/molmo-66f379e6fe3b8ef090a8ca19) was trained to predict point coordinates of objects of images with a special prompt; etc.
+The vision language model [InternVL2](https://huggingface.co/collections/OpenGVLab/internvl-20-667d3961ab5eb12c7ed1463e) was trained to predict bounding boxes for manually specified areas with a special prompt template; the VLM [Molmo](https://huggingface.co/collections/allenai/molmo-66f379e6fe3b8ef090a8ca19) was trained to predict point coordinates of objects of images with a special prompt template; etc.

-These prompts are currently either mentioned unsystematically in model cards or need to be tracked down on github or paper appendices by users.
+These prompt templates are currently either mentioned unsystematically in model cards or need to be tracked down on github or paper appendices by users.

-`hf_hub_prompts` proposes to share these types of prompts in YAML files in the model repository together with the model weights.
+`hf_hub_prompts` proposes to share these types of prompt templates in YAML or JSON files in the model repository together with the model weights.

 <details>
   <summary>1.
-Example: Sharing the <a href="https://huggingface.co/MoritzLaurer/open_models_special_prompts">InternVL2 special task prompts</a></summary>
+Example: Sharing the <a href="https://huggingface.co/MoritzLaurer/open_models_special_prompts">InternVL2 special task prompt templates</a></summary>

 ```python
 # download image prompt template